dianavile/Code-Notes/JavaScript Array.md

 ### Table Of Contents:
 - a.
 What is an Array?
 - b.
-Creating an Array
+Create an Array
 - c.
+Store different types of data
 - d.
+Array Properties and Methods
 - e.
 - f.
 - g.